Kacperacy/Chess/README.md

 I've setuped [Github projects roadmap](https://github.com/users/Kacperacy/projects/1/views/5) where you can see every task that I'll work on.

+## How to run

+To run application you must clone repo and use this commands:

+1. `npm install`
+2. `npm run dev`

 ## Plans
 1. [x] Playable chess game on front-end side
    1. [x] Board